wjc666666/Assignment-1---ReactJS-app/README.md

 The app will be available on http://localhost:3000.
 ## API endpoints.

-[ List the __additional__ TMDB endpoints used, giving the description and pathname for each one.]

-e.g.
+Below is a list of the TMDB endpoints used in this application:

-+ Discover list of movies - discover/movie
++ Discover list of movies - GET /discover/movie
-+ Movie details - movie/:id
++ Movie details - GET /movie/:id
-+ Movie genres = /genre/movie/list
++ Movie genres - /GET /genre/movie/list
-+ Discover list of movies - GET /trending/movie/week – Fetches the most popular/trending movies of the week.
++ Trending Movies-GET /trending/movie/week – Fetches the most popular/trending movies of the week
++ Movie Reviews-GET /movie/:id/reviews – Fetches all reviews for a movie
++ Movie Recommendations-GET /movie/:id/recommendations – Fetches recommended movies based on a selected movie

 ## Routing.

-[ List the __new routes__ supported by your app and state the associated page.]
+The following routes are supported in the application:
 + /blogs - displays all published blogs.
 + /blogs/:id - displays a particular blog.
 + /blogs/:id/comments - detail view of a particular blog and its comments.